Complete Guide

 Outdoor mindfulness applies contemplative practice -- breath awareness, body scanning, present-moment attention -- to outdoor settings.
 It draws from meditation traditions and can be practiced anywhere, not only in forests.

 Rewyld combines all three.
 Our daily practices are rooted in the sensory invitation style of forest bathing, informed by nature therapy research, and structured with the accessibility of guided walking meditation.
 For those with restless minds, nature-based meditation for ADHD may be especially helpful.
-Ten minutes.
+About five minutes.
 Wherever you are.

 Frequently Asked Questions About Forest Bathing